enyojs/enyo/README.md

 ## Core

 This repository contains Enyo core.
 We've pared it down to the essentials, so folks can work at the metal.
-Widget libraries, g11n code, and other optional bits are available as add-on packages.
+Widget libraries, g11n code, and other fancy bits are optional packages.

-## Library
+## Lib

 Packages should go in a folder named _lib_ (e.g. the _extra_ or _canvas_ repositories on GitHub). _lib_ is a magic name that enyo uses to work with add-on packages.
 It's recommended you create a _lib_ folder as sibling to _enyo_ and keep your packages there, but you can make as many _lib_ folders as you like and put them anywhere.